Liang-Jiaying/mock-interview-capstone-project/README.md

 As the project moves along, the readme will be updated with this info.
 (Identify each of the response variables of interest.
 Any additional desired analysis should also be described here.)

-# Timeline

-[Sep.8.2023 - Sep.14.2023]:
-* [PLAN]
-* Total work time:

-[Sep.1.2023 - Sep.7.2023]:
-* Talked with project director briefly about project idea, took this project (9.1, 20 min);
-* Did some prompt exploration, got feedback from project director about the next step and things to improve (9.6, 60 min);
-* [PLAN] Get done OpenAI API setup Issue#7; Come up a detail plan for approching this project
-* Total work time:

-[Before Sep.1.2023]
-* Talked with CMC director about petential data he had, his concerns, and suggestions for the next step.
-(20 min)

 # Project logistics

 **Sprint planning**: